javalin/website/_posts/tutorials/2020-09-05-javalin-raspberry-pi-example.md

 ## Setting Up Javalin Dependencies

-First, you will need to change the kotlin dependency from `implementation` to `compile` which will be necessary later for building the runnable jar.
+First, you will need to change the Kotlin dependency from `implementation` to `compile` which will be necessary later for building the runnable jar.

 You will need to add `jcenter` to the respositories that dependencies are included in: